Edragon/edragon.github.io/Board/DPR/DPR1135-dat/DPR1135-dat.md

 4. Support debugging of all ARM chips, support MDK or IAR, and other standard compilation environment IDE supported by JLink.

 5. Original firmware, fully automatic firmware upgrade

+### Features of V8 design:
+Use JLINK V8 original firmware, supports automatic upgrade.
+Design based on the original JLINK V8 circuit schematic design.
+Design based on the original JLINK V8 circuit layout design.
+Design based on the original JLINK V8 line alignment.
+Power circuit using large capacity non-polar capacitor as a filter, the same as the original JLINK V8.
+The USB-seat shell ground through a resistor and capacitor in parallel (a lot of businesses to simplify this, but directly to ground), the same as with the original JLINK V8.
+The use of a red and green LED indicates that the inner workings of state (green light indicates working state, a red light indicates the reset state), the same as the original JLINK V8.
+SWD and JTAG support 1.2-5V voltage output circuit using two the Philips 74ALVC164245, the same as the original JLINK V8.
+The double protection: JLinkUSB mouth the esd protect the ic full protection!
+500 mA resettable fuse to protect the USB port, full protection!
+The OUR JLink 1.5A Large current 8550 triode power on command output 400ma current Your product can be powered directly by JLINK simulation, very convenient!
+This product is designed for the original JLINK V8 goal, stable performance, at or near the the original JLINK V8 performance.
+With V7 comparison test, you can clearly feel the V8 erase and program faster and more smoothly.
+SMT production machines, strict quality inspection, the quality of the products 100% qualified, please feel free to use.

 ## Support ICs list: